Toxicologist

 • Accreditation: Higher Learning Commission (HLC)

-St. John’s University – MS in toxicology
+St. John’s University – MS in Toxicology

 St. John’s University’s master of science in toxicology program prepares students for various careers.
 Master’s students will be prepared for work in research facilities, agencies of regulation, and industry, as well as academia.